The Aldington Gang: Downfall

 The success of smuggling gangs is dependent upon the goodwill of the local people.
 The gang began to lose this special relationship as they extended their ruthless behaviour beyond that of the publicly acceptable crime of smuggling and turned on the rural communities.
 Some of the members of the Gang started resorting to breaking into local residences.

 The problems were compounded when Richard Morgan, a member of the blockade forces at Dover, was shot and killed.
 Morgan, who was a quartermaster with the blockade, was well liked in Dover and spotted the Gang trying to run a cargo ashore on Dover Beach.
 After firing a warning shot the Gang turned on him, resulting in his death and the wounding of a seaman who was with him.
 A reward was offered for information after this incident which was claimed by several people and as a consequence, in October, 1826 the blockade forces together with two Bow Street Runners raided The Bourne Tap and captured George Ransley and seven other members of the Gang.
 Eventually a total of nineteen men were captured and stood trial at Maidstone Assizes in January 1827.
-They were all found guilty of charges that carried the death penalty but their lawyer, a local gentleman from Maidstone, managed to get their sentences commuted to transportation.
+They were all found guilty of charges that carried the death penalty but their lawyer, a local gentleman from Maidstone, managed to get some of their sentences commuted to transportation.